Maryland Bike Crash + Accident Lawyer

 Families bike together, bike clubs arrange group rides, people take their bikes to work and use them to go shopping.

-In 2012, data from the National Highway Traffic Safety Administration show, 700-plus bicyclists died and almost 50,000 were injured in accidents with motor vehicles.
+In 2012, data from the National Highway Traffic Safety Administration showed, 700-plus bicyclists died and almost 50,000 were injured in accidents with motor vehicles.

 Many, many more bicycle accidents happen for reasons other than colliding with a motor vehicle.
 In Maryland alone, there are more than 500 bicycle accidents serious enough to cause reportable injuries each year.
 Most occur in the Baltimore and Washington areas.